Aufklärungsgruppe 11: 4.(F)/11

 During the Invasion of Poland, the Staffel flew reconnaissance missions for 4th Army in northern Poland.
 In 1941 during Operation Barbarossa, the German invasion of the Soviet Union, 4.(F)/11 was deployed over the combat area of 9th Army which was part of Army Group Center.

 5.(H)/11 (Pz)

 The Staffel was created in 1940 and equipped with the Hs 126.
-During Operation Barbarossa, the German invasion of the Soviet Union in 1941, the unit was linked to the 11th Panzer Division which was fighting in the southern sector of the Eastern Front.
+During Barbarossa, the unit was linked to the 11th Panzer Division which was fighting in the southern sector of the Eastern Front.